 Mix the salt in, because the yeast will not work as well if it hits the salt directly.

-Work with it until it doesn’t break when you knead.
+Work with it until it does not break when you knead.

-After it has risen, punch it down and roll out to about 1/2″ thickness.
+After it has risen, punch it down and roll it out to about ½" thickness.

-Place the squares onto the top rack of the barbeque (we had a smoker box on for the meat, which gave the perfect fire-roasted flavor) and bake about 4-5 minutes a side.
+Place the squares onto the top rack of the barbeque (we had a smoker box on for the meat, which gave the perfect fire-roasted flavour) and bake for about 4-5 minutes on each side.